 Green on the Outside

-With the Sián hybrid, Lamborghini has dipped its first toe in electrified waters.
-The result is not a shock.
+Lamborghini's first application of hybrid technology won't improve the Sián FKP 37's fuel consumption, shocking nobody.
 Based on the Aventador SVJ, the Sián FKP 37 is similarly equipped with a furious 6.5-liter V12 engine, sports the familiar fighter-jet styling, and shares the active aero technology.
 So why does it cost over two million bucks more?
 In a word, supercapacitor.
 Lamborghini’s first hybrid electric car is no plug-in.
-There are no heavy batteries adding weight to the formidable wedge of steel, titanium, and carbon fiber.
-Instead, a supercapacitor employs a regenerative braking system to generate energy, which it can store at lightning speed and discharge with similar immediacy.
-For example, when braking into a corner the system charges the supercapacitor, which can then release the energy to the electric motor, adding an additional 34 horses for accelerating hard out of the corner.
-Although 34 horses don’t sound like much, the Sián produces over 800 horsepower in total, and the electric motor provides the additional boost when it is needed most.
-Unsurprisingly then, the first Lamborghini hybrid has been designed purely for the sake of speed and will do nothing to improve fuel economy.
-Not that it matters to most of us because the Sián is a limited-edition showpiece that costs the same as a house in Beverly Hills.
-Nonetheless, Lamborghini has invested heavily in researching both battery and supercapacitor technology with a view to extending the model lineup to include electric options, and today’s hypercar electric technology is likely to be driving the sports sedans of tomorrow.
-Expect Lamborghini to lead the way in building hybrid cars that will appeal to those of us who don’t really want one.
+No heavy batteries are weighing down the formidable wedge of steel, titanium, and carbon fiber.
+Instead, a supercapacitor employs a regenerative braking system enabling it to store energy at lightning speed and discharge it with similar immediacy.
+On those rare occasions when owners of the FKP 37 find enough road and courage to explore its performance envelope, the energy developed braking hard into the corners charges the supercapacitor, which can immediately discharge the power to an electric motor, adding an instantaneous 34 horsepower.
+Next to the 800 horses the Sián produces in total, 34 may seem inconsequential, but the electric motor provides the additional boost when needed most, helping to catapult the Sián hybrid out of the corners.
+Unsurprisingly then, Lamborghini's first application of hybrid technology is a performance innovation that will do nothing to improve fuel economy.
+Not that it matters, because the Sián is a limited-edition showpiece that costs the same as a house in Beverly Hills.
+Nonetheless, Lamborghini has invested heavily in researching battery and supercapacitor technology and plans to extend the model lineup to include electric options.
+The electric hypercar technology of today will drive the sports sedans of tomorrow.
+Expect Lamborghini to lead the way in building hybrid cars that appeal to those of us who don’t really want them.

 Embrace the Silence

 Car enthusiasts are stumbling at the last hurdle to EV acceptance.
 It's time to get over it.
 To witness an old Ferrari V12 storm a hill at close range is an experience as sweet of sound as it is of sight.
 Just hearing one tick-over is childishly exciting, and while the sonorous rasp of a V6 is just a characteristic of its intrinsic imbalance, the resulting noise (perhaps best demonstrated by Alfa’s Busso engine) literally makes the hairs on the back of my neck stand up.
 So, when I read Daniel Berman’s post, The Next BMW M Car Will Be Going All-Electric on DRIVETRIBE, I wasn't surprised to see so many of the comments lamenting the silence that will inevitably replace the joyous scream of a straight-six.
-From EV1 to Mach-E When GM’s EV1 and Toyota’s Prius first started wafting around our streets in the late ’90s, there was a lot to hate; these slow, ugly, utilitarian devices were also impractical, thanks to their limited range and a lack of charging stations.
-Enter Elon Musk, an environmentalist in a car enthusiast's body.
-Tesla’s are anything but slow; that avenue of hate was gone in 3.1 seconds.
-As is the ugly issue, the Model S' interior is up there with Porsche and not at all utilitarian.
-Musk proved that appealing EVs were commercially viable, forcing the industry giants to catch up and invalidating all the rational reasons to hate them.
-All but two - that is.
-With range came added weight; a Tesla S battery pack weighs over half a ton.
-Although the speed at which battery technology is developing suggests this will not remain true for long.
-Supercapacitors already feature in the latest Teslas and the Toyota Yaris, impacting battery requirements and recharging times.
-While the evolution of cheap, lightweight ultracapacitors, which have the potential for immense energy storage densities, and can be recharged thousands of times with little or no degradation, are likely to transform EVs in terms of cost, range, and handling.
-A Quiet Revolution As the dawn of the electric vehicle turns into its day, those of us who savor the viscerality of driving are finding it hard to get over the one thing that won’t change, the noise EVs make or lack of it.
-Straight six, V6, V8, V12, even the humble four, we all have our favorites; to enthusiasts, the audible idiosyncrasies, which characterize each configuration and marque, are an inseparable aspect of their appeal.
-But for most car owners, driving is a means to an end, and our complaining about the lack of engine sound, as though it were a beloved sonata, is anything but rational.
+From EV1 to Mach-E When GM’s EV1 and the Toyota Prius started wafting around our streets in the late ’90s, there was alot to hate.
+These slow, ugly, utilitarian devices were also impractical, thanks to their limited range and a lack of charging stations.
+Enter Elon Musk, a purported environmentalist in a car enthusiast's body.
+Tesla’s are anything but slow, and concerns about their 0-60 acceleration were gone in 3.1 seconds.
+And neither are they ugly.
+The Model S' interior is up there with Porsche and not remotely utilitarian.
+Musk proved that appealing EVs were commercially viable, forcing the industry giants to catch up, invalidating all the rational reasons to hate them.
+All but two.
+With range came added weight.
+A Tesla S battery pack weighs over half a ton, although the speed at which battery technology is developing suggests this will not remain true for long.
+Supercapacitors already feature in all the latest Teslas and the Toyota Yaris, reducing battery requirements and recharging times.
+While the evolution of affordable, lightweight ultracapacitors, which have the potential for immense energy storage densities and can be recharged thousands of times with little or no degradation, promise to transform EVs, improving range and handling.
+A Quiet Revolution As the electric vehicle revolution gathers pace, those of us for whom driving is a rewarding and visceral experience are finding it hard to get over the one thing that won’t change; the noise EVs make, or lack of it.
+Straight six, V6, V8, V12, even the humble four, we each have our favorite because, to enthusiasts, the audible idiosyncrasies characterizing each configuration and marque are inseparable aspects of their appeal.
+But for most car owners, driving is rarely more than a means to an end, and our complaining about the lack of engine sound, as though it were a beloved sonata, is anything but rational.
 They have a point.
-Enzo Ferrari, Sir William Lyons, Vincenzo Lancia, automobile pioneers behind some of the most celebrated cars, shared a passion for pushing the boundaries of engineering and aesthetics.
-The resulting sounds made by their creations were merely a (pleasing) by-product, not an end of itself.
-The silence of EVs is precisely that, a by-product of advancement.
-An all-electric M has the potential to be faster, lighter, and more engaging than its predecessors - precisely the things we petrolheads esteem most.
-Those of us who love our noisy, smelly, combustion-powered cars will keep and cherish them, but if the next generation of performance EVs lives up to their billing, the time will have come to embrace the silence.
+Enzo Ferrari, Sir William Lyons, and Vincenzo Lancia were automobile pioneers behind many of the most illustrious cars of all time.
+They shared a passion for pushing the boundaries of engineering and aesthetics; the resulting sounds made by their creations were merely a (pleasing) by-product, not an end of itself.
+The silence of EVs is a derivative of advancement and, at the urban level, worth celebrating.
+An all-electric M has the potential to be faster, lighter, and more engaging than its predecessors, precisely the things we petrolheads esteem most.
+In under two seconds, Tesla claims, its new Model S Plaid will accelerate from 0-60 mph.
+EVs are already (much) quicker.
+Just how many times the Paid will let you floor it, before creeping off to the nearest charging station in limp mode, remains to be seen.
+But for how long?
+Exponential advances in battery and capacitor technology promise extraordinary power with less weight, the holy grail of performance car design.
+We, devotees of noisy, smelly, combustion-powered cars, will keep and cherish them.
+But, if the next generation of sporting EVs lives up to their billing, the time will have come to embrace the silence.